Search ideas, news and case studies

 For obvious reasons, it’s also crucial that your trademark is not too similar to any existing ones.
 You can find out whether this is the case by completing a trademark search with the UKIPO Trade Mark Database (if you’re trademarking in the UK ) or if you’re registering an international trademark, by using WIPO’s Global Brand Database.

 Ultimate, responsibility for enforcing a trademark — including identifying infringements and reporting them via a local trading standards service — rests with the trademark owner.
 Major fashion companies often employ specialist intellectual property solicitors to manage their infringement cases, so it’s important to be careful.

 Is your clothing line set up and ready to go?

 Trademarking is just one part of the process fashion entrepreneurs must go through to set up as a legitimate business.
-From registering as a limited company to getting your accounting in order, we can help with the whole process.
-If you’re interested in finding out more, just head over here for more information.
+From the registration process for a limited company to getting your accounting in order, we can help with the whole process.